pmitros/school-committee/README.md

 potential.
 CPSD spends [$27,569 per student](http://profiles.doe.mass.edu/state_report/ppx.aspx) -- more
 than [double](https://nces.ed.gov/fastfacts/display.asp?id=66) the
-national average and the fourth highest in the state, has connections to top education researchers at schools such as MIT, Harvard, Lesley, and other schools.
+national average and the fourth highest in the state.
+CPSD has connections to top education programs at schools such as MIT, Harvard, Lesley, and Tufts.
 We have some of the greatest teachers in Massachusetts.
 However, CPSD still has several several failing schools.
-Many high-SES parents are choosing to leave the district, either for the suburbs or private schools, while many low-SES children are failing basic math and literacy exams.
+Many richer parents are choosing to leave the district, either for the suburbs or private schools, while many poorer children are failing basic math and literacy exams.
 We know how to solve these problems.
 We've solved these problems in [many places](https://khanacademy.zendesk.com/hc/en-us/articles/202260264-Is-Khan-Academy-effective-How-is-it-different-than-other-resources-available-), and in [many different ways](https://www.nytimes.com/2016/11/06/opinion/sunday/schools-that-work.html).
 I've